 Academic Scholarships: Scholarships are considered a resource when determining a student's total financial aid package, and therefore, may affect a student's award(s).
-Scholarship information and application forms can be obtained from the College dean or department chairs of the major field of study.
+Scholarship information and application forms can be obtained from the College Dean or Department Chair of the student's major field of study.